 Our defining moments combine our words, actions and values into something valuable, tangible and compelling.
 Yet often, they are so subtle and completely natural, that we take them for granted.
 We assume everyone in the workplace knows how to do what we seem to do, so effortlessly.

 However, from our colleagues’ and clients’ perspectives, no one knows how to deliver quite the way we deliver, time and time again.
 All due to the moment or moments which define who we are as leaders of worth.
 Even if we do not quite see ourselves as leaders.
 Just yet.

-Interested in a speaking program or workshop on Your Defining Moment for your next event or corporate retreat?
+Create a storytelling culture for employee and customer success and retention.
 Click on this link, which takes you to my Workshops and Speaking page and let’s get started innovating together!

 However, when I ask audiences about their defining moments, they tend to describe their backstories.
 And one thing your defining moment is NOT, is your backstory.